 Something Great is Happening at Washington…

-This year we are starting something new at Washington Elementary called PBIS.
+WE are a PBIS school!
 PBIS stands for Positive Behavioral Intervention & Supports.
 Our special name for PBIS is “The Mustang Way.”
 A brief description of PBIS follows…

 PBIS is the understanding that appropriate behavior and social competence is a skill that requires direct teaching to students just like math and reading.
 There is no assumption, in PBIS, that students will learn social behavior automatically or pick it up as they go through life.
 We teach common expectations to students so they understand what is expected of them by all adults in the building.

-Over the course of the last week we have taught 5 common areas of expectations: Hallway, playground, bathrooms, kitchen, lunchroom and assembly.
+During the first week or so of each school year, five common areas of expectations are taught: hallway, playground, bathrooms, kitchen, lunchroom and assembly.
 These are areas all students come into contact with frequently.
 Classroom expectations are taught by their individual teacher.

 An important part of PBIS is the positive reinforcement of expected behaviors.
 When students are observed following the expectations, the may be rewarded by being explicitly told what they are doing correctly, as they are handed a ticket.
 They then put their name on the ticket and put it in a classroom bucket.
 Over the course of the week tickets are drawn at random for prizes, special jobs in the room and other fun things.
 The hope is that over time the tickets are not needed, but in the beginning the positive reinforcement of the ticket is important.